 My love affair with hot yoga began earlier this year, and I haven’t looked back since—dedicating at least two hours each week to my practice at my favorite local yoga studio.
 Although hot yoga in a studio setting is my preference, I also roll out the mat at home each week to refocus my energy and tune in to my body.
 While I would still consider myself a beginner student, I have tested a variety of yoga mats on my journey thus far—trying everything from a paper-thin clearance mat from a local sporting goods store to the most expensive mat I could find at lululemon.
-Along the way, I’ve had many classes filled with slippery Downward Dogs and frustrating moments, but I’ve also learned (admittedly the hard way and through online research) which features I desire most in a reliable hot yoga mat. best-hot-yoga-mats To save others from this slippery struggle, I spent the last month sweat testing three of the most popular and highly recommended hot yoga mats.
+Along the way, I’ve had many classes filled with slippery Downward Dogs and frustrating moments, but I’ve also learned (admittedly the hard way and through online research) which features I desire most in a reliable hot yoga mat.
+To save others from this slippery struggle, I spent the last month sweat testing three of the most popular and highly recommended hot yoga mats.
 To keep the playing field as level as possible and avoid any bad feelings from awkward first impressions, I used each mat during two separate 60-minute hot yoga classes at my favorite local yoga studio.
 This specific class is a heated Vinyasa flow in a studio that offers high humidity and temperatures ranging from 100 to 103 degrees.
 I also want to note that the floors at my studio are textured, antimicrobial mats (not wood) so please keep this in mind if you practice at a studio that has a different flooring material.
 In addition to my hot yoga classes, I used each mat during one at-home flow guided by the wisdom of Yoga With Adriene.
 I also washed and air dried all three mats and documented as much as possible throughout my various tests.
 Although it was a tough decision, one hot yoga mat did outperform the others—and you’ll soon know why.

 Criteria I Considered While Testing the Hot Yoga Mats

 Before I can tell you which yoga mat was my favorite for heated flows, let me first explain how I judged each mat.
 During my testing process, there was some important criteria that I homed in on and made sure to note.
 First and foremost, I focused on each mat’s comfort and durability.
 Since I practice hot yoga weekly, durability is critical.
 I need a mat that is supportive and able to cushion my joints while withstanding weekly use without flaking into pieces or losing its integrity.
 Sustaining a yoga practice can be expensive enough as is, so it’s important to most of us that we choose a comfortable, quality product that is worth the $60 to $100 investment you’ll be making in a hot yoga mat.
 Another key factor that I tested throughout this process was the slip and grip of each mat, as we all know there’s nothing worse than straining to prevent your hands and feet from slipping out of position or trying to focus on your breath as your yoga mat slowly slides across the studio floor.
 To help you avoid these annoyances, I documented how each mat gripped the studio floor and if it stayed in place throughout the entire 60-minute heated flow or required readjustments.
 Since floor grippage is just half the battle when it comes to hot yoga, these mats also had to withstand the slip test during my 100-degree Vinyasa flows to win a place in my heart.
-If I didn’t feel secure and grounded in my poses, you’re definitely going to hear about it in my reviews. best-hot-yoga-mats-reviewed As much as I love hot yoga, it involves a lot of sweat and can become a wet, smelly experience without the proper equipment.
+If I didn’t feel secure and grounded in my poses, you’re definitely going to hear about it in my reviews.
+As much as I love hot yoga, it involves a lot of sweat and can become a wet, smelly experience without the proper equipment.
 For context, I would consider my perspiration level moderate to high, with the majority of my sweat formation occurring around my hands, feet, chest (aka boob sweat), and hairline.
 Throughout my mat-filled month, I documented which yoga mats had sweat wicking and antimicrobial properties that were effective at preventing mold and mildew from forming.
 With that being said, some hot yoga stench is unavoidable, which is why properly caring for your yoga mat is important both in terms of cleanliness and extending the life of your investment.
 In each review, I discuss the care process I used to clean each yoga mat—and if it was effective.
 The final factor that I kept in mind during this process was versatility.
 Despite the fact that hot yoga is my favorite way to practice self-care, I do still want the flexibility to pursue a non-heated flow should the opportunity arise.
 Therefore, I tested each mat in a non-heated setting (aka my home) using Yoga With Adriene as my guide.
 Since this was ultimately a test to find the best hot yoga mat, I did not let the versatility component alter any of my final rankings, but I did include it in my review so that you can take it into consideration if you too desire a mat that can be used for a variety of different types of yoga.
 So which hot yoga mat was my winner?
 Read on to find out.
+Gaiam Sol Studio Select Dry-Grip Yoga Mat

 Mat Dimensions: 68” L × 24” W × 5 mm | Weight 4.25 lb